 In a rush?
 Here’s the short answer.

-The best way to reheat cinnamon rolls is in the oven.
-Sprinkle 1 tablespoon of water over the cinnamon roll or put a small pat of butter on top.
-Cover the cinnamon roll in foil and cook at 350°F (180°C) for 10-15 minutes.
-Adding water prevents the cinnamon rolls from drying out.
+The best way to reheat multiple cinnamon rolls is in the oven.
+Sprinkle some water over the cinnamon rolls or put a small pat of butter on top.
+Cover the cinnamon rolls in foil and heat at 350°F (180°C) for 10-15 minutes.
+For a single cinnamon roll, the microwave is more convenient.

 Related: how to reheat hot cross buns

 In order to clear up the confusion and save you the grief of ruining one of your precious cinnamon rolls, I decided to test every method to find the best one.

 The reheating methods I tested include:

-- In the microwave (great for stale rolls)
+- In the microwave: Great for stale or individual rolls.

-- In a George Foreman style grill (meh!)
+- In a George Foreman-style grill: Bonus method!

 Each cinnamon roll was reheated and sampled immediately.
 I’ve based my judgment on how the cinnamon roll tasted, the texture (how soft they were), and how easy the method was.